Anti-handling device

 The typical configuration of anti-handling devices used with M15 anti-tank landmines.
 The upper diagram shows a pull-fuze screwed into a secondary fuze well in the side of the mine.
 Additionally, an M5 anti-lift device has been screwed into another fuze well, hidden under the mine.
-An inexperienced deminer might detect and render safe the pull-fuze, but then be killed when he lifted the mine, triggering the M5 pressure-release firing device underneath.
+An inexperienced deminer might detect and render safe the pull-fuze, but then be killed when they lift the mine, triggering the M5 pressure-release firing device underneath.

 The lower diagram shows two anti-tank landmines connected by a cord attached to the upper mine's carrying handle.
 The cord is attached to a pull fuze installed in a secondary fuze well in the bottom mine.

 An anti-handling device is an attachment to or an integral part of a landmine or other munition such as some fuze types found in general-purpose air-dropped bombs, cluster bombs and sea mines.
 It is designed to prevent tampering or disabling, or to target bomb disposal personnel.
 When the protected device is disturbed, it detonates, killing or injuring anyone within the blast area.
 There is a strong functional overlap of booby traps and anti-handling devices.